adevintheclouds/grabbit-heroku-example/Readme.md

 ######################
 # Getting Started:

-!
-These instructions assume that you are working on MacOS, other OS may vary :)
+*These instructions assume that you are working on MacOS, other OS may vary :)*

 Setup environment: